This has been a year full of milestones.

 For the first time, two states—Maine and New Jersey—passed death with dignity laws in a single year, joining seven other states and Washington, D.C. in making medical aid in dying available to patients with terminal illness.

 Our victory in Maine, many years in the making, could not have happened without the contributions of thousands of supporters across the country.
-Learn more about the historic Maine campaign and how the law works here.

 With the passage of two new laws this year, our movement hit another milestone.
 As of this writing, 70 million Americans have access to a death with dignity law.

 This monumental progress is only possible because of supporters like you, who believe in the power of our movement and step up to contribute.
 You helped us build momentum and break through the noise when it mattered most.